Shahu I: Early Reign

 Following the death of Aurangzeb, Shahu grew impatient about returning to his homeland.
-He was advised by Zinat-un-Nissa and Zulfiqar Khan to not wait for formal sanads of appointment from Azam Shah, but to quit the Mughal camp at once and proceed to his home country.
-He readily acted upon this advice and left the Mughal camp at Doraha on 8th May 1707.
-The princes of Bharatpur, Jodhpur, Udaipur, and Jaipur received Shahu on his way to Maharashtra with warm hospitality.
+He was advised by princess Zinat-un-Nissa (Aurangzeb's daughter) and Zulfiqar Khan to not wait for formal sanads of appointment from Azam Shah, but to quit the Mughal camp at once and proceed to his home country.
+He readily acted upon this advice and left the Mughal camp at Doraha on 8 May 1707.
+The rulers of Bharatpur, Jaipur, Jodhpur and Udaipur received Shahu on his way to Pune with warm hospitality.
 Shahu visited the sacred city of Ujjain and paid his obeisance to Shri Mahakaleshwar.
 At Burhanpur, Jotyaji Kaskar was left behind by Shahu to receive the sanads from the Mughals.
 Shahu then arrived at Bijagad, about thirty miles south of Narmada, and was joined by its ruler Rawal Mohansinh, who had long rebelled against Aurangzeb and cooperated with the Marathas.
 Mohansinh was the first to espouse the cause of Shahu and help him with troops and funds.
-From Bijagad, Shahu proceeded to Sultanpur, where he was joined by several Maratha chiefs such as Amritrao Kadambande, Rawal Sujansinh of Lamkani, the Bokils, the Purandares. and other Brahmin families.
+From Bijagad, Shahu proceeded to Sultanpur, where he was joined by several Maratha chiefs such as Amritrao Kadambande, Rawal Sujansinh of Lamkani, the Bokils, the Purandares and other Brahmin families.

-Kollapur Succession
+Kolhapur Succession

 Early Conflicts

-After reaching Maharashtra, Senasahibsubha Parsoji Bhonsle, commandor of 15,000 troops, pledged himself to Shahu.
-Parsoji’s example was quickly followed by Sardar Nimaji Shinde, Sarlashkar Haibatrao Nimbalkar, Rustumrao Jadhavrao (Shahu’s father-in-law), and Chimnaji Damodar who were all operating in Baglana and Khandesh.
+After reaching Maharashtra, Senasahibsubha Parsoji Bhonsle, commander of 15,000 troops, pledged himself to Shahu.
+Parsoji’s example was quickly followed by Sardar Nimaji Shinde, Sarlashkar Haibatrao Nimbalkar, Rustamrao Jadhavrao (Shahu’s father-in-law), Sekhoji Thorat and Chimnaji Damodar who were all operating in Baglana, Khandesh and Nashik region.
 The forces of Tarabai assembled near Kudas Khed for a confrontation.

-On 3 August 1707, Jotyaji Kesarkar received the formal sanads for Raja Shahu at Burhanpur from Bahadur Shah, who had finally killed Azam Khan in the Battle of Jajau.
-Shahu and his successors were recognized by the Mughal Emperors as the rightful heirs to Chattrapati Shivaji Maharaj.
-The Mughals of Delhi yielded a quarter of their total revenue as Chauth tax, and an additional 10% for their protection to Chhatrapati Shahu.
-They would later become a puppet government of the Marathas.